blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Against Atheist Arguments.md

 I'm saying that the universe is like a dancer in an outfit.

-He is the painter and the painting
+It is the painter and the painting